Find your next read...

 Robert Lacey is a British journalist and the author of the bestselling books Majesty and Ford: The Men and the Machine, among others.
 In 1979, he moved with his family to Saudi Arabia for eighteen months to research his book, The Kingdom, an eye-opening and penetrating study of that country's complex and often paradoxical culture.
 For the past three years he has split his time between Saudi Arabia and London, gathering material for this book.

-Josh Lacey (Author) Josh Lacey is the author of many books for children including The Island of Thieves, Bearkeeper, The Dragonsitter and the Grk series.
+Josh Lacey (Author) Josh Lacey is the author of many books for children including The Island of Thieves, The Dragonsitter and the Grk series.
 He has worked as a journalist and written one book for adults, God is Brazilian.
 His first book for children, A Dog Called Grk, was shortlisted for the Branford Boase Award.
 Josh lives in London with his wife and daughters.
-Garry Parsons (Illustrator) Garry Parsons is an award-winning illustrator of books for children, including the bestselling picture book The Dinosaur that Pooped Christmas by Tom Fletcher and Dougie Poynter.
+Garry Parsons (Illustrator) Garry Parsons is an award-winning illustrator of books for children, including the bestselling The Dinosaur That Pooped series.
 Garry’s illustrations have accompanied the words of many prestigious picture-book authors, including Kes Gray, Ian Whybrow and Peter Bently.
-Garry has also illustrated the popular fiction series The Dragonsitter by Josh Lacey and the space adventure series George’s Secret Key to the Universe by Lucy and Stephen Hawking for slightly older readers.
-Garry has recently collaborated with Matt Edmondson on an acclaimed interactive novelty gift book, The Greatest Magician in the World.
-Garry’s books have been translated into many languages, and his illustrationsare loved by children around the world.
+He has also illustrated the popular fiction series The Dragonsitter by Josh Lacey and the space adventure series George’s Secret Key to the Universe by Lucy and Stephen Hawking for slightly older readers.
 Garry lives in London with his young family and old dog.

 Jessica Lack began her career at Tate: The Art Magazine before becoming preview arts writer at the Guardian and i-D Magazine.
 She scripted the short film season Unlock Art and has written for all the major art magazine publications.
 She co-authored the best-selling Tate Guide to Modern Art Terms.